dzluke/Sound-Diffusion/README.md

   --n_samples 1 --n_iter 1 --plms
  ```
 The generated image will be saved to `outputs/txt2img-samples` .

+# Running the code:

+To perform Audio-to-Video, use the script `audio2video.py`.
+It can be run in the following way:

+`python audio2video.py --path PATH --fps FRAMES_PER_SECOND --strength STRENGTH`

+arguments:

+`PATH`: path to audio that will be visualized (string)

+`FRAMES_PER_SECOND`: the frames per second of the resulting video (int).
+This determines the number of images that are
+generated

+`STRENGTH`: a float between 0 and 1 that determines the weight of the previous image compared to the
+weight of the current prompt.
+A value of `1.0` "corresponds to full destruction of information in init image."
+Suggested values: between `0.2` and `0.7`.

 # Sound Diffusion: research journal

 SD = Stable Diffusion